-Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?
+Trump Supports Improving Background Checks, But Will That Mean Action?

 "I have no issue with more extensive background checks," Lankford said.
 "I have no issue with slowing down purchases for people that show all the basic warning signs.
 We have determined, as a country, that only a court can actually take away a constitutional right.
 And the right to keep and bear arms is a constitutional right."

-Trump signed a bill passed by Republicans in Congress last year to roll back an Obama administration regulation adding those who receive Social Security checks for mental illness or deemed unable to handle their own financial affairs to the background check database.
+Trump signed a bill passed by Republicans in Congress last year to roll back an Obama administration regulation adding those who receive Social Security checks for mental illness and deemed unable to handle their own financial affairs to the background check database.

 Rep. Ted Deutch, D-Fla., who represents the area where last week's shooting took place, told ABC's This Week on Sunday that he's hopeful the activism of the students at Stoneman Douglas will move the debate forward.